So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 It turns out that once you get into that savings mindset, it can be hard to flip the switch back to enjoying spending the fruits of your labour.
-This is especially true for folks who are looking at an early retirement withdrawal rate or strategy, because they are much more likely to have been super-aggressive savers during their time in the workforce.
+This is especially true for folks who are looking at retirement withdrawal strategies for an early retirement because they are much more likely to have been super-aggressive savers during their time in the workforce.

-Since this will be my first post for MDJ, I wanted to make it a real beauty.
-I didn’t go into it expecting the topic to be so deep and full of variables!
-Afterall, the concept seems simple enough right?
+I didn’t go into the topic of safe withdrawal rates for retirement expecting the topic to be so deep and full of variables!
+Afterall, the concept seems simple enough, right?

 How much can I take out of my investment portfolio each year, if I need that nest egg to last for 30, 35, 40, or even 50 years?